-LatticeWork is based in the United States and the personal information that we collect is sent to and stored on secure servers located in the United States.
+LatticeWork Inc. is based in the United States and the personal information that we collect is sent to and stored on secure servers located in the United States.
 Such storage is necessary in order to process the information and provide you with the Amber Platform.
-LatticeWork operates globally and may transfer the personal data that we collect from you to our offices and/or to the third parties mentioned in the circumstances described above, which may be situated outside of your country or regional area, and maybe processed by staff operating outside of your country or regional area.
-In particular, the information provided to us or collected by us likely will be transferred to and processed in the United States by us or our agents and contractors.
+LatticeWork operates globally and may transfer the personal data that we collect from you to our offices and/or to the third parties mentioned in the circumstances described above, which may be situated outside of your country or regional area, and may be processed by staff operating outside of your country or regional area.
+In particular, information provided to us or collected by us likely will be transferred to and processed in the United States by us or our agents and contractors.
 The data protection laws of the United States or other countries may not be as comprehensive or equivalent to those in your country of residence.

 Additional Legal Rights For Users in the European Economic Area